 Future Upgrade Plans

 Our next big gains will be had with cinema lenses and better wireless microphone systems.
-But those are big-ticket items and may have to wait.
+But those are big-ticket items and can wait.
 There are always lights on my wishlist and having more powerful light sources would be welcome.
 But we’re still pretty thin on lighting skill, so we have more to pull out of our existing setup before more lights would provide a huge benefit.

 What’s Next…